Power Universe: Power Book IV: Force (2022–2026)

-Power: Origins
+Power: Origins (TBA)

-A fifth series in the Power Universe was announced to be in development at Starz on March 13, 2024.
-The series will focus on the early years of James "Ghost" St. Patrick and Tommy Egan in the 1990s, exploring their rise in New York City's criminal underworld.
+A fifth series and fourth spin-off in the Power Universe was announced to be in development at Starz on March 13, 2024.
+The series, which is the second prequel in the franchise as well as a sequel to Power Book III: Raising Kanan, will focus on the early years of James "Ghost" St. Patrick and Tommy Egan in the late 1990s and early 2000s, exploring their rise in New York City's criminal underworld.
 Starz ordered an 18-episode season in July 2025 with MeKai Curtis reprising Kanan Stark and Raising Kanan creator Sascha Penn creating and showrunning Origins as well.

-Other series
+Power: Legacy (TBA)

+The development of Power: Legacy was announced in June 2025, with Gary Lennon and Kendra Chapman writing, producing and Lennon set as showrunner, and the series centered around Tommy Egan and Tariq St. Patrick.
+Starz ordered an 8-episode season in June 2026 with Joseph Sikora and Michael Rainey Jr. reprising Tommy Egan and Tariq St. Patrick and Force creator Gary Lennon creating and showrunning Legacy as well.
+This will be the fifth spin-off and third sequel to Power.

+Cancelled or reworked projects

 Power Book V: Influence

 The development of Power Book V: Influence was cancelled in August 2022 and the series would not be moving forward.
 Power Book V: Influence was set to follow Rashad Tate's political career.
 The spin-off was supposed to focus on Tate’s second run for governor of New York, with Larenz Tate reprising his role.
 However, Starz decided not to move forward with this project, likely because Tate’s character already plays a prominent role in Power Book II: Ghost.
 Starz programming executives have mentioned that the character's story could continue to unfold within that series.

-Power: Legacy

-The development of Power: Legacy was announced in June 2025, with Gary Lennon and Kendra Chapman writing, producing and Lennon set as showrunner, and the series centered around Tommy Egan and Tariq St. Patrick.